JuliaActors/Actors.jl/docs/src/intro.md

 ## Actor Protocol: `request`

-We don't give up with it and start it again, but now we want an adding machine with an offset of 1000:
+We don't give up with it and start it again, but now we want it to be an adding machine with an offset of 1000:

 ```@repl intro
 myactor = spawn(+, 1000)